Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Coarse sea salt

-- Place seasoned cubed pork belly fat-side up on the baking sheet rack.
+- Using tongs, place seasoned cubed pork belly fat-side up on the baking sheet rack.

-- Add the baking sheet to the oven middle rack for 3 hours.
+- Add the baking sheet to the middle rack of the oven for 3 hours.
 Every hour, spritz the pork belly with apple cider vinegar.
+This is essential for flavor and moisture.

 - After 3 hours, remove the pork belly to a deep baking pan or disposable metal pan.
-Toss with BBQ sauce of choice.
+Toss with BBQ sauce.

 - Add the pork belly back to the oven for another 30 minutes.
 Let rest for 20 minutes out of the oven, then serve and enjoy!

-If you like your burnt ends a little sweeter, use apple juice instead of apple cider vinegar.
+- If you like your burnt ends a little sweeter, use apple juice instead of apple cider vinegar and add one tablespoon of honey.

 The flavor of your burnt ends BBQ differs based on the BBQ sauce used, but all burnt ends are crispy on the outside with a nice bite, while being tender and juicy on the inside.
 They generally have a smoky, sweet flavor and a perfect combination of textures that makes them irresistible.